GeoscienceAustralia/hazimp/user_guide.rst

     The type of template to use.
 This example describes the *windv1* template.

 *load_exposure*
-    This describes how to load the exposure data *load_exposure* has key values pairs of;
+    This section describes how to load the exposure data.
+It has 3 sub-sections;

     *file_name*
-        The name of the file to load.
-Currently only csv files are supported.
-The first row of the csv file must be the title row.
+        The name of the csv exposure file to load.
+The first row of the csv file is the title row.

     *exposure_latitude*
         The title of the csv column with latitude values.